 Our certificate of incorporation, as currently amended and in effect, provides that our Board is divided into three classes of directors, with the classes as nearly equal in number as possible.
 Each of our directors identified below serves in the class indicated.
-Subject to any earlier resignation or removal in accordance with the terms of our certificate of incorporation and bylaws, our current Class I directors will serve until the 2021 annual meeting of stockholders; our current Class II directors will serve until the 2019 annual meeting of stockholders; and our current Class III directors will serve until the 2020 annual meeting of stockholders.
-Any additional directorships resulting from an increase in the number of directors will be apportioned by our board among the three classes as equally as possible.
+Subject to any earlier resignation or removal in accordance with the terms of our certificate of incorporation and bylaws, our current Class I directors will serve until the 2021 annual meeting of stockholders; if elected, our current Class II directors will serve until the 2020 annual meeting of stockholders, and our current Class III directors will serve until the 2020 annual meeting of stockholders.
+Any additional directorships resulting from an increase in the number of directors will be apportioned by our Board among the three classes as equally as possible.

 Our Board is currently comprised of seven members.
-Below is a list of the names, ages as of April 16, 2018 and classification of the individuals who currently serve as our directors.
+Below is a list of the names, ages as of April 22, 2019 and classification of the individuals who currently serve as our directors or are nominees to be elected at the 2019 Annual Meeting.

 Name Age Position(s) Class

-Keith M. Gottesdiener, M.D 64 Chief Executive Officer, President and Director I
+Keith M. Gottesdiener, M.D.
+65 Chief Executive Officer, President and Director I

-Neil Exter(1) 59 Director II

-Todd Foley(1) 46 Director II
+Todd Foley(1) 47 Director II

+Jennifer Good(4) 54 Nominee II

-Christophe R. Jean(2) 62 Director I
+Christophe R. Jean(2) 63 Director I

-Ed Mathers(3) 58 Director II
+Ed Mathers(3) 59 Director II

-David W. J. McGirr(2)(3) 63 Director III
+David W. J. McGirr(2)(3) 64 Director III

-David P. Meeker(2)(3) 63 Director, Chairman of the Board III
+David P. Meeker(2)(3) 64 Director, Chairman of the Board III

-- (1) Member of the Compensation Committee.

-- (2) Member of the Audit Committee.

-- (3) Member of the Governance and Nominating Committee.
+- (1) Member of the Compensation Committee. - (2) Member of the Audit Committee. - (3) Member of the Governance and Nominating Committee. - (4) Jennifer Good is a director nominee for election at the 2019 Annual Meeting.
+If elected, Ms. Good will join the Compensation Committee.

-In consultation with the Governance and Nominating Committee, the Board has determined that the classified board structure is appropriate for the Company, particularly following its initial public offering.
+In consultation with the Governance and Nominating Committee, the Board has determined that the classified board structure remains appropriate for the Company at this time.
 A classified board provides for stability, continuity and experience among our Board.
-Further, the Board believes that building a cohesive Board is an important goal.
+Further, the Board believes that building a cohesive board is an important goal.
 In our industry in particular, long-term focus is critical.
 The time horizon required for successful development of pharmaceuticals makes it vital that we have a board that understands the implications of this process and has the ability to develop and implement long-term strategies while benefiting from an in-depth knowledge of Rhythm's business and operations.
 A classified board structure helps to ensure that there will be the continuity and stability of leadership required to navigate a challenging economic environment while resisting the pressure to focus on short-term results at the expense of the long-term value and success of the Company.
 The future success of Rhythm depends in significant part on the ability to attract and retain capable and experienced directors.
 In this regard, we believe that longer terms for our directors will enhance director independence from both management and stockholder special interest groups.